How Much Does Equity Release Cost In 2026

 Equity release is a way of releasing the value of your home without having to move out.
-In 2024, understanding how much equity release costs is essential for making an informed decision.
+In 2026, understanding the costs of equity release is essential for making an informed decision.

 The initial set-up costs for equity release include advice and application fees.
 Depending on the plan you choose, these fees can range from £1,500 to £3,000, according to Money Saving Expert.
 Additionally, interest rates on lifetime mortgages typically start from around 6%.